KristoferAndersen/taskman/README.md

 As mentioned in the testing chapter.
 Testing is mostly a demonstration, and can be improved.
 The project can be polished further.
 Further additions such as more task types, using different types of async behaviors would make the project feel more complete.
+The code could also use a good linting.

-Some improvements are described in comments, which I've allowed myself to leave.
+Some improvements are described in comments which I've allowed myself to leave.